MicrosoftDocs/azure-dev-docs/articles/ansible/deploy-windows-vm.md

 Replace `<publicIPaddress>` with your virtual machine's address.

 **Key Point**:
-* Adding `,` after the public IP address bypasses Ansible's inventory parser, allowing you to run playbooks against hosts not in an inventory file.
+* Adding `,` after the public IP address bypasses Ansible's inventory parser.
+This syntax allows you to run playbooks against hosts not in an inventory file

 ## Clean up resources